Billy Corkhill: Reception

+Hilary Kingsley from Sunday Mirror believed that "the semi-comic, semi-tragic Corkhills" were relatable characters because it was likely viewers knew "a nutter like Billy and a silly cow like Doreen."
 Reminiscing of the importance of Billy, Andrew Bullock from the Daily Express wrote "in Brookside's heyday, John was an integral part of the cast, playing Billy Corkhill – who endured a mental breakdown as part of his story line."
 A writer for The Guide Liverpool said "played superbly by scouse actor, John McArdle, Billy narrowly escaped a prison stay, armed robbery, periods of depression and that mad episode where he drove over all the neighbours gardens shouting 'I'm just a doleite'."
 Daniel Kilkelly from Digital Spy opined that Billy driving over his neighbours' driveways is one "Brookside's most memorable scenes".
 The Corkhills' house was depicted as the most rundown household on Brookside Close.
 Author Geoff Tibbals quipped "the natural starting point for any tour of the Close is the Corkhills' house, which, in the days of Doreen and Billy, was the only residence a brick through the window qualified as a home improvement."

 In 2003, Frances Traynor from the Daily Record branded Billy and Sheila's romance as one of the show's "most controversial plotlines".
 Traynor observed that "everyone knew they were destined to be together, but it still took Billy Corkhill and Sheila Grant months to realise it.
 Their first kiss on New Year's Eve was as romantic as anything Hollywood could come up with."
 Similarly, a writer from The Observer opined that Brookside captured viewers' imaginations, adding "who did not gulp in recognition and hope when Billy Corkhill and Sheila Grant exchanged a meaningful glance across the crowded close?"
 They also believed that the show's stories eventually became sensationalist plotlines.
 They favoured early dramatic stories such as Billy's armed robbery, which "seemed to make sense".
 The Guardian's John Mulholland branded Billy "the neighbour from hell".
 A reporter from Inside Soap wrote that "we just wanted to cheer when the pair finally got it together, because if anyone deserved happiness, it was Sheila."
 Jim Shelley (The Guardian) opined that Billy and Sheila's departures caused the quality of Brookside to decline.
 Richard Johnson from TV Guide branded Billy a "daft melt", "the Scouse with the nous", Liverpool's "second coming" and concluded that "like fellow Liverpudlian Derek Hatton, Corkhill is not everyone's choice of Neighbour".
 Inside Soap's Jon Peake wrote that Billy is known for his fake burglaries, run-ins with gangsters and nearly making his wife a prostitute.
 He added that Billy was a hero to the struggling men living in Britain during the 1980s.